Faith is born and lives in song

 Fellowship of the Ringers Hand Bell Choir

 University UCC owns a fine collection of hand bells, which are often an important part of our service music.
-The Hand Bell Choir features as many as 20 members and performs regularly, both augmenting pieces sung by the Chancel Choir and providing pieces written for hand bells alone.
-The choir is directed by church member Laura Jean Miller, with assistance from member Margaret Foster.
+The Fellowship of The Ringers features as many as 20 members and performs regularly, both augmenting pieces sung by the Chancel Choir and providing pieces written for hand bells alone.
+The hand bell choir is currently directed by church member and Artist in Residence Nadine Santo Pietro.
 Prior experience with hand bells is welcome but not required.

-UCUCC Recorder Ensemble is an informal recorder ensemble for intermediate-level recorder players.
-Membership is currently at five players.
+Recorder Renaissance is an informal recorder ensemble for intermediate-level recorder players.
+Membership is currently at four players.
 Practice schedules vary, depending on members’ schedules.
 The ensemble comprises a range of recorder types, from bass to sopranino, and plays a range of music, from Renaissance and Baroque pieces written expressly for recorders to modern pieces arranged and transcribed by our members.
-The group generally participates in one service per year during the Chancel Choir’s summer hiatus.
+The group generally participates in at least two services per year during March, National Recorder Month, and during the Chancel Choir’s summer hiatus.

 Other Opportunities for Music-Making